 Project: .claude/settings.json in a project directory fires only when Claude runs in that directory.

 Both global and project hooks fire in parallel, not sequentially.
 This is important.
-If you put the same blocking hook at both levels, Claude gets blocked twice.
+Byte-identical handlers get deduplicated automatically, but anything short of that (a different script path, an extra argument) runs at both levels, and a blocking hook that runs twice blocks twice.
 Keep enforcement hooks at one level only.
 I use global for plan verification (it should apply everywhere) and reserve project-level for future project-specific hooks.

 The full settings.json for a global Stop hook is minimal: